 1. Agent structure and taxonomy

-2. Basic frameworks and scenario judgment
+2. Basic framework and scenario selection

-3. Advanced: The importance of context
+3. Advanced content: The importance of context

 4. Advanced practice: Exploring how missing context affects Agent behavior